 HTML body required SendinBlue's API returns an error if you attempt to send a message with only a plain-text body.
-Be sure to include HTML content for your messages.
+Be sure to include HTML content for your messages if you are not using a template.

 (SendinBlue does allow HTML without a plain-text body.
 This is generally not recommended, though, as some email systems treat HTML-only content as a spam signal.)